earwig/goldfish/README.md

 By clicking on the screen and dragging your mouse, you can set the state of patches directly.
 This works best when paused.
 "Painting" over living patches will set their state as dead.
-In automata with muliple states, right-clicking will paint in a different state than left-clicking.
+In automata with multiple states, right-clicking will paint in a different state than left-clicking.

 The *algorithms* menu allows you to switch to different cellular automaton